ocdtrekkie/HAController/docs/Email Support.md

 _SMTP Host:_ smtp-mail.outlook.com _Port:_ 587

-Note: HAC's POP3 client does not appear to work correctly with Outlook.com at this time.
+Note: Outlook.com seems to pretty aggressively treat HAController as a spam sender.
+Not recommended.
+HAC's POP3 client does not appear to work correctly with Outlook.com at this time.

+### HostGator

+Note: Your HostGator mail account should work with IMAP 993 and SMTP 587.
+POP isn't tested.
+Use the domains recommended by your HostGator account.